 What is Laser Dentistry?

-Laser dentistry can have several different meanings that describe both the type of laser used and the procedure the laser is being used to treat.
+Laser dentistry can have several different meanings that describe both the type of laser we use and the procedure we use the laser for.
 Traditionally lasers have been confined to mostly soft tissue use and very limited ability to cut hard tissue like tooth and bone.
-This has changed to some degree with a newer CO2 laser, but is still slower and few will still be offering due to high cost.
+This has changed to some degree with a newer CO2 laser, but it is still slower and few dentists will be offering due to high cost.
 We have purchased the Solea hard CO2 laser and are using it for a variety of functions.

-In our office laser dentistry has 8 applications.
+In our office laser dentistry has many applications.

 - Venous lake removal